 - Campaigns and programs get delayed creating a ripple effect downstream

-- Major marketing events get cancelled
+- Major marketing events get canceled

 - Marketing leadership changes